manpreet-singh/Atlas/docs/README.md

 ### Custom MCU solution

-This is being held back by the current global IC Shortage, unable to source components for MCU and its supporting components/ICs.
+The original design of the MCU board is being held back by the neverending global IC Shortage, unable to source components for MCU and its supporting peripherals/ICs.

+The original plan was to leverage the ease of the Arduino framework by developing a MCU board using the ATMEGA328P, but those are very difficult to source.
+The plan has changed to center around the ever so popular STM32 family of Microcontrollers.
+The current design for the board can be found here:

 The custom MCU will have a IMU on board and supporting hardware for a GPS module for the purposes of localization and navigation.

 ---